Get

 Toxic Mold

 Pecans themselves are not toxic to dogs.
-However, certain nuts—especially pecans and walnuts—become moldy more easily than others.
+However, certain nuts—especially pecans and walnuts—become moldy easily.
 The mold may not be obvious to you when looking at the nut.
-Some types of molds produce mycotoxins that are dangerous to dogs.
-Any type of spoiled, rotting food your dog finds in the trash, or a compost pile may contain these toxins.
+Certain types of molds produce mycotoxins that are dangerous to dogs.
+Any type of spoiled, rotting food that your dog finds in the trash or a compost pile may contain these toxins.

 Mycotoxins can cause neurological signs like tremors, seizures, and trouble walking.
-These signs are potentially life threatening as well.
+These signs are potentially life-threatening.
 Other mycotoxins cause digestive signs like vomiting and diarrhea.

 Intestinal Blockage